acaranta/docker-backuper/README.md

 docker run -t -i --rm \
   -v /var/lib/docker/vfs:/var/lib/docker/vfs \
   -v /var/run/docker.sock:/var/run/docker.sock -v /tmp:/backup docker-volume-backup \
   backup <container>
 ```
-The .tar backups will be stored in /backup ... which you can bind to any dir on your docker host (above on /tmp not a good idea ;) )
+The .tar backups will be stored in /backup ... which you can bind to any dir on your docker host (above on `/tmp` not a good idea ;) )
+In this mode, the `--storage` option is ignored as the data will be stored in the bound directory `/backup`

+Then you can restore using :
 ```
  docker run -t -i --rm \
   -v /var/lib/docker/vfs:/var/lib/docker/vfs \
   -v /var/run/docker.sock:/var/run/docker.sock \
-  restore <backupedcontainer> <newcontainer> <tar storage absolute path on host>
+  restore <container> --destname <newcontainer> --storage /tmp
 ```
-The .tar backups will be Fetched in "tar storage absolute path on host" ...
+The .tar backups will be Fetched in the argument passed as `--storage`.
+It works differently from the backup, because for the restore, a container is launched on the docker host with the data storage dir mounted directly in order to read the tar files.

 ## Sources